onap/policy-parent/docs/apex/APEX-Install-Guide.rst

    .. container:: paragraph

       Make sure that the log directory exists.
-This is important when APEX was installed manually or when the log directory was changed in the settings (see above).
+This is important when APEX is installed manually or when the log directory is changed in the settings (see above).

    +------------------------------------------------------------------+-------------------------------------------------------+
    | Unix, Cygwin                                                     | Windows                                               |
    +==================================================================+=======================================================+